burkepeters/QuantFinance/README.md

 # QuantFinance
-Various models useful in quantitative finance.
+Various models useful in quantitative finance for personal use and explanation.

 Attempt to cover basics including:
 - probabilities